-InterRAI: A computer-based assessment and care planning tool.
+interRAI: A computer-based assessment and care planning tool.

-LEVELS OF CARE: Residential care in New Zealand is provided in one of four settings designed to cater for the assessed needs and abilities of the resident.
-These are rest home, dementia, hospital and psychogeriatric (dementia hospital).
-They are explained more fully on page 123.
+LEVELS OF CARE: Residential care in New Zealand is provided in one of four settings.
+These are rest home, dementia, hospital (continuing care i.e. age related not public hospital) and psychogeriatric (dementia hospital).
+See page 95 for further information.

 MC: Maximum Contribution.
 Those in contracted residential care, who have been needs assessed and eligible for care, are required to pay no more than the MC.
-The amounts as at 1 July 2019 range from \$1064.56 - \$1115.10 per week (depending on where you live).
-NASC will be able to tell you the amount for your area.
+The amounts as at 1 July 2019 range from \$1064.56-\$1111.04 per week (depending on where you live).
+Your Needs Assessor or CCC will be able to tell you the amount for your area.

-MoH: Ministry of Health.
-The MoH has given the responsibility for funding of age-related disability services to the DHBs.
+MOH: Ministry of Health.
+The MOH has given the responsibility for funding of age-related disability services to the DHBs.